KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ---

-### 4.57 The Refusal of Return — Theon’s Pre-Chosen Unfolding
+### 4.57 The Refusal of Return — Theon's Pre-Chosen Unfolding

 Zenetism teaches:
 the **Refusal of Return** is not a decision made within time.